Next time you buy a Grande Latte from Starbucks hang onto your paper cups.

 - Black marker pens

-2) The shape of an object can shape your ideas… I chose a snowman because I knew the bottom of the cup would make a nice round face.
+It can help to let the shape of an object shape your ideas… I chose a snowman because I knew the bottom of the cup would make a nice round face.